ArcoNightshade/Drift/ROADMAP.md

 **Features**

+* Asset folder embedded in binary using `rust-embed` crate.
 * Implement player movement in microgravity (thrust, drift, inertia).
 * Create a simple orbital station with collision.
 * Display an energy meter and basic HUD.